compellon/embedded-predictor/README.md

 Download and Install Maven

-Compellon Dependencies: rddlike, predictor-v4-project (please contact Compellon if you do not have these)
+Compellon Dependencies: rddlike, predictor-v4-project (please contact Compellon to get the versions needed for your predictor)

+## To setup the environment for the example predictor:

-Add rddlike and predictor-v4-project .jar dependencies to the *local* maven repository by running the following commands in the same directory as the .jar files:
+Add the provided rddlike and predictor-v4-project .jar dependencies to the *local* maven repository by running the following commands in the same directory as the .jar files:

 ```
+# assumes a Compellon engine version 4.49.0-SNAPSHOT was used to create the target
 mvn install:install-file -Dfile=rddlike_2.11-4.49.0-SNAPSHOT.jar \
  -DgroupId=com.compellon.predictor \
  -DartifactId=rddlike_2.11 \